-Help with malware
+Help with malware as a security measure

 Important: If you use all of the measures discussed above, you will have a very high level of protection for your WordPress website.
 If the website still catches malware, it's important to have it removed professionally.
 Even established tools such as Sucuri or SiteLock sometimes reach their limits here.
 Ideally, your host offers a service to remove the malware without leaving any residue.

 Last but not least, we take a look at the WordPress hosting support.
 Here, too, we find that as a user, it is often difficult to evaluate it in advance.
 One possibility is, of course, that you look at reviews from customers in advance - for example, on Trusted Shops.
 As with the previous areas of hosting, it is best to test the support yourself!
 Because the needs and requirements of customer support can vary greatly depending on expertise or user group.
 Therefore, we recommend WordPress hosting providers where you can test the hosting, including all features and support, for free.

 Response times under 10 minutes & high availability

 In fact, the Raidboxes customer support is one of the main reasons why we are so often recommended.
 Internally, we have set a maximum response time of 10 minutes for a support request.
 This is our standard, which we have maintained since the beginning, constantly evaluate via our support tool and always follow up on.
 There will be no bulky support tickets with long response times, because we have successfully relied on live support since the very beginning!